filisko/testable-functions/README.md

 ### FakeFunctions class

-As shown in the previous examples, this class is used as a replacement for the Functions class in a testing environment, but it also provides many helper methods.
+As shown in the previous examples, this class is used as a replacement for the `Functions` class in the testing environment, but it also provides many helper methods for the tests.

 ```php
 $functions = new \Filisko\FakeFunctions([